-Lillie caught a glimpse of the other wolves coming for her struggling to push the wolf off as it snapped at her weakly before its eyes glazed over and collapsed.
-Lillie was about to face the other wolves but a male appeared before her.
+Lillie was about to attempt to throw her meteor hammer at an undead bear coming at her, but a blond handsome male had appeared before her.
 His gaze turned deadly at the other wolves before he disappeared from his spot.
-Lillie could only see a blur run through them leaving a trail of bloody dismembered wolves behind within seconds.
+Lillie could only see a blur run through them leaving a trail of bloody dismembered animals behind within seconds.

-The male seemed unfazed at the wolf's blood dripping from his hand and the splatters of blood on his clothes as he closed the distance.
+The male seemed unfazed at the blood dripping from his hand and the splatters of blood on his clothes as he closed the distance.
 A crooked smirk that seemed cocky and bad boy was taking shape over his lips as he ran his other hand through his blond hair.

 "Looks like I saved you in time," he said in an arrogant tone.

-Lillie glared at him angrily and snapped," You were nearby watching, weren't you?
-Just letting me run around like a crazy person...
+Lillie glared at him angrily and cried in an accusing tone," You were nearby watching, weren't you, Stark?
+You were amused by me running around like some crazy nut!
 Aren't you supposed to protect me?
 You're my guardian!"

 Stark had taken out an apple and took a big bite out of it before answering in an obnoxious tone," You're the one who decided to take a midnight stroll… and apparently play Super Lillie with the little forest creatures.
 Plus I wasn't about to waste an apple just to save you.
 You looked like you were doing fine."